 There are many countries to choose from in Central and South America and we know selecting the perfect program can be difficult.
 That’s why the Go Overseas community makes sure to thoroughly review gap year programs based on real experiences.

 To aid in your research, we’ve sifted through all Latin America gap year programs on Go Overseas to give you the top ten organizations to consider booking with, according to students who actually took part in the programs.
-Here are the programs that made the list:

 1. Global Citizen Year: Gap Year Program in Ecuador